Sky News presenter: “So, a 200 per cent return – correct me if I’m wrong – within the first year of launching this …”

 There was a catch, though; although the returns were impressive, they weren’t actually real.

-Observation two: If something sounds too good to be true, then it probably is.
+Observation two: if something sounds too good to be true, it probably is.

 On Christmas Eve, 2008, just as Santa Claus was briefing his elves on product distribution for the Big Day, the statutory disclosure statement for the Titanium All-Weather Fund was filed.
 The auditor of the fund was listed in this PDS as one William Tomiczek: ”Approved and registered with [the] Australian Securities [and] Investment Commission (ASIC).”